JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/La_verdadera_religion.md

 True religion is one that truly elevates our spirit, and doesn't chain it with useless dogmas and rituals.
 The best religion is personal experience, each person's faith.

-In document 5, which deals with the relationship of God with individuals, I would highlight this paragraph:
+In paper 5, which deals with the relationship of God with individuals, I would highlight this paragraph:

 > _Moral conduct is always an antecedent of evolved religion and a part of even revealed religion, but never the whole of religious experience.
 Social service is the result of moral thinking and religious living.
 Morality does not biologically lead to the higher spiritual levels of religious experience.
 The adoration of the abstract beautiful is not the worship of God; neither is exaltation of nature nor the reverence of unity the worship of God._ [UB 5:5.4](/en/The_Urantia_Book/5#p5_4)